greatsuspender/thegreatsuspender/README.md

 ### Chrome webstore

 Please note that the version on the Chrome webstore may be some versions behind.
 Also, the webstore version has automatic updates *disabled* so you will need to uninstall/reinstall if you want to update after a new webstore version is pushed.
-For information on why this is the situation please read this issue thread: https://github.com/deanoemcke/thegreatsuspender/issues/322
+For information on why this is the situation please read [this issue thread](https://github.com/deanoemcke/thegreatsuspender/issues/322).

 ### License